-1. Color – Bed bug eggs are pearl-white or semi-transparent colored “beings” that measure about 0.1 inches (or just 2.5 mm).
+1. Color – Bed bug eggs are pearl-white or semi-transparent colored “beings,” measuring about 0.1 inches (or just 2.5 mm).

-However, for eggs that’re over 5 days old – they’ll have a dark mark that looks like an eye.
+However, for eggs that are over 5 days old – they’ll have a dark mark that looks like an eye.

-Well, yes, in-fact bed bug eggs are about the size of an uncooked grain of rice or pinhead – this is just lightly smaller than their nymphs.
+Yes, in-fact bed bug eggs are about the size of an uncooked grain of rice or pinhead – this is just slightly smaller than their nymphs.

-3. Shiny and Sticky – Bed bug eggs have a sticky body that allow them to easily cluster together.
-Bed bugs (well the females) lay about 1 to 5 eggs each day.
+3. Shiny and Sticky – Bed bug eggs have a sticking body that allows them to cluster together easily.
+Bed bugs (well, the females) lay about 1 to 5 eggs each day.

-The sticky nature of the eggs give them a shiny appearance while also acting as glue for it to attack on different surfaces.
+The eggs’ sticky nature gives them a shiny appearance while also acting as glue to attack different surfaces.

-4. Egg husks – Well, the empty eggs shells will also appear as if they’re live eggs – but won’t be shiny and are flat plus dry.
+4. Egg husks – Well, the empty eggshells will also appear as if they’re live eggs – but won’t be shiny and flat plus dry.
 These husks also show signs of bed bugs in your space.